PhilipMostert/NorwaySDMs/README.md

 | `.$modelFormula`      | Add a formula for the covariates and bias of the model.                                                                                                                |
 | `.$obtainMeta()`      | Obtain metadata for the occurrence records.                                                                                                                            |

+Documentation and examples for each of these slot functions may easily be obtained using `.$help()`.

-An example of the package in-use is provided as a vignette within the package.
+Examples of the package being used is provided as vignettes within the package.